Kacperkur/SafeNest/UserResearch.md

 Supporting Data:

-User demographic data from financial surveys and profile information shows that 75% of users have an income above the median range for their area, and 80% report a credit score of 700 or higher.
-These users are typically approved for higher-end rental properties and prefer options that match their financial status.
+User demographic data indicates that 75% of users have above-median income and 80% report a credit score of 700 or higher, leading them to prefer higher-end rental properties that match their financial status.